abderraouf-adjal/ArduinoSpritzCipher/README.txt

 Spritz - a spongy RC4-like stream cipher and hash function.

-This library contains cryptographic random bytes generator, Cryptographic hash function, Message Authentication Code (MAC) function, Data encryption/decryption using Key and Nonce/Salt/IV, General purpose functions such as timing-safe comparison and data wiping from memory.
+This library contains cryptographic pseudo-random number generator, Cryptographic hash function, Message Authentication Code (MAC) function, Data encryption/decryption using Key and Nonce/Salt/IV, General purpose functions such as timing-safe comparison and data wiping from memory.